wolkenheim/gitlab-variables/README.md

 ## What it does
 * Enable versioning for Gitlab CI variables
 * Automated updating of Gitlab CI variables via REST API
+* Create backup files of variables in JSON format that can be manually compared via DiffMerge

 ## Caveats
 There are a lot of caveats here.
 The ones I can think of are: